waseemingly/tp/docs/UserGuide.md

 Salary: 6000;
 Projects: Appollo Orbital
 ```
-if second developer in the list was Bernice Yu
+if second developer in the list was Bernice Yu.

 <div markdown="block" class="alert alert-info">:bulb:
 Deleted a wrong developer?
 You can always undo the action with the [`undo`](#undo) command!